GENIE-MC-Community/lamp/README.md

 #Trouble-Shooting

+If the build fails it is important to check the logs for each of the 3rd party support packages installed under `GENIESupport`.
+It is possible you are missing requirements for those packages to build.
+[ROOT](http://root.cern.ch/drupal/) especially requires a large number of libraries to be installed.

 Sometimes you may run into permissions troubles with `https` or `ssh`, so toggle usage of the `-s` flag if you are gettting permission denied errors.